Olympus E-M10 III vs Panasonic G85

 Review summary: Olympus E-M10 III vs Panasonic G85

-So what is the bottom line?
-Is the Olympus E-M10 III better than the Panasonic G85 or vice versa?
+So how do things add up?
+Is there a clear favorite between the Olympus E-M10 III and the Panasonic G85?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Less heavy: Is lighter (by 95g or 19 percent) and hence easier to carry around.